bochens/MPyLab/README.md

 # MPyLab
 Python toolkit for reading, plotting, and analyzing Micropulse Lidar data.
 Pronounce as Am-p-lab

-This toolkit took inspiration from peterkuma's project: https://github.com/peterkuma/mpl2nc which can read .mpl binary files and output netcdf files.
+This toolkit took inspiration and modified code from peterkuma's project: https://github.com/peterkuma/mpl2nc which can read .mpl binary files and output netcdf files.

 This project is currently under development by Bo Chen at Dr. Sarah Brooks Lab, Atmospheric Sciences Department, Texas A&M University.